ckan/ckan/doc/toolkit.rst

   sysadmins are automatically allowed to run actions etc.

+**auth_allow_anonymous_access** decorator
+  This marks auth functions as allowing anonymous requests (non logged in users).
+Note that this check is performed before calling the actual auth function, which can still return False later on if for some reason access is not authorized.

+**auth_disallow_anonymous_access** decorator
+  This marks auth functions as not allowing anonymous requests (ie requiring a logged in user.
+This is the default behaviour for any auth function anyway.

 **get_or_bust** (*data_dict, keys*)
     Try and get values from dictionary and if they are not there raise a ValidationError.